flatironinstitute/sciware/21_IntroGithub/day2.md

 ## Step 2a: Add Your Code

-Add a file in `student_info` called `firstName_lastName.csv` with the following info:
+- Add a file in `student_info` called `firstName_lastName.csv` with the following info:
    - Your full name
    - Your center
    - Your research focus
    - A fun fact

 ## Step 2a: Add Your Code

-Mine looks like this:
+For example:

 <pre  style="font-size:0.75em;">
     <code data-trim data-noescape class="language-plaintext">
-Name,Center,Research Focus, Fun Fact
+Name,Center,Research Focus,Fun Fact
-James Smith, CCQ, Quantum Chemistry, My initials are JETS
+James Smith,CCQ,Quantum Chemistry,My initials are JETS
     </code>
 </pre>